vkig/PathDiscover/README.md

 - Java 17 or above (if you want to run the application on the host computer)
 - Podman
 - Make
+- Python (to run the database healthcheck.py - it can be replaced with less safe sleep 5 in the Makefile)

 ## Endpoints: